jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 least once every quarter is recommended to ensure all personnel and procedures perform as expected.
-
-Evaluate Managed Security Services
-Provider Options: If your security organization has staffing or skills shortages, establish pre\-agreed response procedures with your MSPs so they can take immediate action following an agreed\-upon plan.
-

  Lock Down Critical Accounts for Weekend and Holiday Periods: The usual path attackers take in propagating ransomware across a network is to escalate privileges